 Conclusion

 In conclusion, determining fence ownership isn’t always a straightforward task.
-However, by reviewing legal documents and examining maintenance responsibility, you can get a clearer picture of who owns the fence.
+However, by analyzing legal documents and examining maintenance responsibility, you can get a clearer picture of who owns the fence.

 In cases of disputes with neighbors over shared fences, discussing ownership and sharing maintenance costs can often lead to amicable solutions.
 And if all else fails, seeking legal assistance from a land surveyor or real estate attorney is your best bet in resolving property line disputes.